wormhole-foundation/wormhole/solana/programs/core-bridge/README.md

 **NOTE: For messages where the emitter address is your program ID, the `core_emitter_authority` is your program's PDA address derived using `[b"emitter"]` as its seeds.
-This seed prefix is provided for you as `PROGRAM_EMITTER_SEED_PREFIX` and is used in your account context to validate the correct emitter authority is provided.**
+This seed prefix is provided for you as `PROGRAM_EMITTER_SEED_PREFIX` and is used in your account context to validate that the correct emitter authority is provided.**

 ```rust,ignore
 impl<'info> core_bridge_sdk::cpi::PublishMessage<'info> for PublishHelloWorld<'info> {